Thinking of visiting Hue? Don’t go before reading these 8 answers

 Dong Ba Market

-Hue is also the birthplace of the famous national symbol, the conical hat (Non la).
-Dong Ba Market is the perfect place to buy a beautiful Vietnamese conical hat as a souvenir.
+Hue is also the birthplace of the iconic Non La (Vietnamese conical hat).
+Dong Ba Market is the ideal spot to pick up a beautiful one as a souvenir.

 .jpg)